MINToring – Mentoring Program for Female Master’s Students in STEM Fields

 Unfortunately, women in STEM fields are still a minority.
 You already experienced this in your studies, which you are currently doing with a majority of male fellow students.

 It was the same for us.
-We, female PhD students and postdocs at IAI, would like to give you the opportunity to get to know our everyday life and support you in your decision - business or science.
+We, female PhD students and postdocs at the Institute for Automation and applied Informatics (IAI), would like to give you the opportunity to get to know our everyday life and support you in your decision – for example business or science.

 - in the field: computer science, mechanical engineering, electrical engineering, chemical engineering, bio engineering, mathematics, or physics